ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-apps.md

 For CSS modules to work, we need JS files to be able to import a CSS file.

-Unfortunately, in Ember v4.12, we can't import CSS files located in `app/styles`.
+Unfortunately, as of Ember v5.6, we can't import CSS files located in `app/styles`.
 This somewhat limits where we can store files (e.g. stylesheets for routes).
 We can't delete `app/styles` either, as `ember-cli` expects [`app/styles/app.css`](https://cli.emberjs.com/release/advanced-use/stylesheets/) to exist.

 ### Create app/assets/app.css